adunning/vita-frideswide-a/vita-frideswide-a-intro.md

 # Editorial method

-The text is edited from the single complete manuscript.
-It was last edited by @blair:1987saint, who aimed to understand more of its textual tradition through comparison with various derivative versions produced up to the sixteenth century.
-These are:

 - an abbreviation of the text (BHL 3166) in the fourteenth-century Romsey Legendary (*L*: London, British Library, Lansdowne MS 436, fols 101r--103r);
 - a brief summary (BHL 3167) in a miscellany from the late fourteenth or early fifteenth century (*B*: Oxford, Balliol College, MS 228, fol.
 300r);